chaseruskin/orbit/docs/src/topic/ip.md

-# Ip
+# Projects

-Ips are the core component that Orbit operates on as a package manager.
-First, let's understand some key terms related to ip in the context of Orbit.
+A _project_ is a collection of one or more IP cores.
+Projects are the _packages_ Orbit manages as a package manager.
+First, let's understand some key terms related to packages in the context of Orbit.

 ## Terminology

 A developer's tasks often involve interfacing with a collection of closely related files (source code, scripts, text files).
-This collection of closely related files is typically stored under a single directory and is called a _project_.
+This collection of closely related files is typically grouped together under a single directory called a project.
+Orbit recognizes a directory on your filesystem as a project by finding its _manifest_, which contains metadata about the project, such as its name and version.
+The manifest file must be named "Orbit.toml" and exists at the root of the project.

-The core operations of a package manager revolve around _packages_.
-A _package_ is a project _with additional information provided by the developer_.
-This "additional information" is called _metadata_, and it is written to a special file called a _manifest_.
-The manifest must be placed at the project's root directory.
-Without manifests, a package manager would not know which projects it should manage and what each project's current state is in regards to being a package.

-In the context of being a package manager for digital hardware, Orbit calls a package an _ip_.
-An ip's manifest file is "Orbit.toml", with case-sensitivity.
+In the context of being a package manager for digital hardware, Orbit calls its packages _projects_ to disambiguite from package constructs found within HDLs.
+For more information, see [Packages and Cores](./projects_and_cores.md).

-## Working ip
+## Working project

 Typically, developers work on one project at a given time (while we can work on projects concurrently, we unfortunately are not parallel processors).
-The _working ip_ is the ip that is currently being developed at a given moment.
-Orbit identifies the working ip by checking along the working directory and its parent directories for a manifest file.
-Once a manifest file is found, Orbit considers this the working ip.
-Some Orbit commands only work when they are called within the working ip (`orbit lock`, `orbit build`).
+The _working project_ is the project that is currently being developed at a given moment.
+Orbit identifies the working project by checking along the working directory and its parent directories for a manifest file.
+Once a manifest file is found, Orbit considers this the working project.
+Some Orbit commands only work when they are called within the working project (`orbit lock`, `orbit build`).

-The working ip may also be called other names, such as the _local ip_ or _current ip_.
+The working project may also be called other names, such as the _local project_ or _current project_.
 These name differences are only differences in name as the same meaning is preserved.

-## Anatomy
+## Anatomy of a project

 Since Orbit focuses on digital hardware projects, it automatically detects and manages files that store HDL source code.
 Files that store HDL source code are called _source files_.
 Any other files, such as scripts and test vectors, are considered _auxiliary files_.

-Auxiliary files can be injected into the planning stage by specifying _filesets_ for the given target.
-A _fileset_ is glob-style pattern that collects matching files under a common name within the working ip.
+Auxiliary files can be injected into the planning stage by specifying custom _filesets_ for the given target.
+A _fileset_ is glob-style pattern that collects matching files under a common name within the working project.
 These matched files will appear in the target's generated blueprint file for future execution.

-So, what files are inside an ip?
+So, what files are inside a project?
-- _Source files_: Stores HDL source code (VHDL, Verilog)
+- _Source files_: Stores HDL source code (VHDL, Verilog, SystemVerilog)
 - _Auxiliary files_: Any additional files that do not store source code
-- _Manifest file_ (`Orbit.toml`): Stores the ip's metadata provided by the user
+- _Manifest file_ (`Orbit.toml`): Stores the project's metadata provided by the user
-- _Lock file_ (`Orbit.lock`): Saves the ip's world state for reproducibility purposes
+- _Lock file_ (`Orbit.lock`): Saves the project's world state for reproducibility purposes

 All files __except the lock file__ are expected to be edited by the user.
-Orbit automatically maintains the lock file to ensure it can reproduce the ip's world state in the future.
+Orbit automatically maintains the lock file to ensure it can reproduce the project's world state in the future.

 ### Reserved names

-File names that begin with ".orbit-" are reserved for internal use and are not allowed at the root directory of an ip.
-Files that are named with this pattern are used by Orbit in the ip catalog to store additional metadata about the ip.
+File names that begin with ".orbit-" are reserved for internal use and are not allowed at the root directory of a project.
+Files that are named with this pattern are used by Orbit in the catalog to store additional metadata about the project.

 ## Names

-An ip's name is a human-readable identifier given to an ip so users can easily remember and locate packages of interest.
+A project's name is a human-readable identifier given to an project so users can easily remember and locate packages of interest.

 ```
 gates
 ```

-An ip's _specification_, more commonly called a _spec_, is the full resolved name of an ip.
-The spec involves the ip's name, uuid, and version.
+A project's _specification_, more commonly called a _spec_, is the full resolved name of an project.
+The spec involves the project's name, uuid, and version.
 A complete spec looks like the following:

 ```
 gates+8ah2qa261k8wgv55sd1qq17w9:1.0.0
 ```

-When asking Orbit to operate on a particular ip outside of the working ip, Orbit will ask you to provide the ip's spec.
-Orbit uses the spec to lookup the ip in the catalog and then carry out the requested function on that ip.
+When asking Orbit to operate on a particular project outside of the working project, Orbit will ask you to provide the project's spec.
+Orbit uses the spec to lookup the project in the catalog and then carry out the requested function on that project.

-To learn more about an ip spec, see [Ip Specification](./../reference/names.md).
+To learn more about an project spec, see [Project Specification](./../reference/names.md).